10 ways to improve your concentration

 Vague goals make it hard to stay focused because your brain doesn’t have a clear target.
 Instead of “study for history,” try “review chapters 5-7 and create flashcards for key terms.”

-Clear goals give your brain direction and make it easier to recognize when you’ve completed a task, which provides motivation to keep going.
+Clear goals give your brain direction and make it easier to recognize when you’ve completed a task, which can motivate you to keep going.

 Physical clutter creates mental clutter.
 A messy workspace bombards your brain with extra stimuli, making it harder to focus on what matters.